 (2) instructions for designated county recycling coordinators and municipal joint action agencies to annually file notice to participate in the program;

-(3) transportation and subsequent recycling of the residential CEDs collected at, and prepared for transport from, the program collection sites and one-day collection events included in the program during the program year; and
+(3) transportation and subsequent recycling of the CEDs from covered entities collected at, and prepared for transport from, the program collection sites and one-day collection events included in the program during the program year; and

 (4) submission of a report to the Agency, by March 1, 2020, and each March 1 thereafter, which includes:

-(A) the total weight of all residential CEDs transported from program collection sites and one-day collection events throughout the State during the preceding program year by CED category;
+(A) the total weight of all CEDs from covered entities transported from program collection sites and one-day collection events throughout the State during the preceding program year by CED category;

-(B) the total weight of residential CEDs transported from all program collection sites and one-day collection events in each county in the State during the preceding program year by CED category; and
+(B) the total weight of CEDs from covered entities transported from all program collection sites and one-day collection events in each county in the State during the preceding program year by CED category; and

-(C) the total weight of residential CEDs transported from all program collection sites and one-day collection events in each county in the State during that preceding program year and that was recycled.
+(C) the total weight of CEDs from covered entities transported from all program collection sites and one-day collection events in each county in the State during that preceding program year and that was recycled.

 (c) Each manufacturer e-waste program shall make the instructions required under paragraph (2) of subsection (b) available on its website by December 1, 2017, and the program shall provide to the Agency a hyperlink to the website for posting on the Agency's website.

-(d) Nothing in this Act shall prevent a manufacturer from accepting, through a manufacturer e-waste program, residential CEDs collected through a curbside or drop-off collection program that is operated pursuant to a residential franchise collection agreement authorized by Section 11-19-1 of the Illinois Municipal Code or Section 5-1048 of the Counties Code between a third party and a unit of local government located within a county or municipal joint action agency that has elected to participate in a manufacturer e-waste program.
+(d) Nothing in this Act shall prevent a manufacturer from accepting, through a manufacturer e-waste program, CEDs from covered entities collected through a curbside or drop-off collection program that is operated pursuant to a residential franchise collection agreement authorized by Section 11-19-1 of the Illinois Municipal Code or Section 5-1048 of the Counties Code between a third party and a unit of local government located within a county or municipal joint action agency that has elected to participate in a manufacturer e-waste program.

 (e) A collection program operated in accordance with this Section shall:

-(1) meet the collector responsibilities under subsections (a), (a-5), (d), (e), and (g) under Section 1-45 and require certification on the bill of lading or similar manifest from the unit of local government, the third party, and the county or municipal joint action agency that elected to participate in the manufacturer e-waste program that the CEDs were collected, to the best of their knowledge, from residential consumers in the State of Illinois;
+(1) meet the collector responsibilities under subsections (a), (a-5), (d), (e), and (g) under Section 1-45 and require certification on the bill of lading or similar manifest from the unit of local government, the third party, or the county or municipal joint action agency that elected to participate in the manufacturer e-waste program that the CEDs were collected, to the best of their knowledge, from residential consumers in the State of Illinois;

 (2) comply with the audit provisions under subsection (g) of Section 1-30;